indicates a term originated by Jack Martin Leith.

 Meta generator

 A meta generator 1 is a producer of value generators (products, services etc.) — typically an enterprise.
 A meta generator 2 is a producer of meta generators, such as an entrepreneur.
-See graphic here.
+View graphic

 Mundane, Transcend the

-Read more about the Newcreator’s second superpower: Transcend the mundane
+Read more about the superpower Transcend the Mundane

-Mundane reality (the mundane, first attention, the tonal) is the everyday world, a default reality where people spend most of their waking lives.
-The mundane is a world of descriptions.
-If it can be named, described and explained, it’s part of mundane reality.
-It is the sum total of everything that meets the eye, everything we know, everything in our world, everything the rational mind can imagine.
+The everyday world, a default reality where people spend most of their waking lives.
+A world of descriptions.
+If something can be named, described and explained, it’s part of mundane world.
+Mundane world is the sum total of everything we know and everything the rational mind can imagine.
+Situated in primal world, we experience life in the raw — visceral, untamed, unfiltered, uncodified and unconceptualised — but in mundane world, we experience only a representation of reality, a video that we mistake for the live performance.

 The first attention basically consists of everything that ordinary man considers it means to be human.
 It is the reality that has been constructed and developed in order to deal with the daily world and encompasses an awareness restricted to the physical body.